 These two mattresses vary greatly in both their construction and their feel.
-The Saatva Latex Hybrid is made with a 3” Talalay latex comfort layer and innerspring coils at the base, whereas the original Saatva Classic is mostly coils (a dual coil system), topped with a 3” Euro pillow top.
-Thus, the latex hybrid feels more bouncy and responsive, and the original has a classic innerspring feel with some cushioning on the top.
-The original also has a special spinal support system in the center of the bed for extra support for the lower back.
+The Latex Hybrid is made with a 3” latex comfort layer and innerspring coils at the base, whereas the Saatva Classic is mostly coils (a dual coil system), topped with a 3” euro pillow top.
+Thus, the Saatva Latex Hybrid feels more bouncy while the Classic has an innerspring mattress feel with some cushioning on the top.

-Both the Saatva Latex Hybrid and the Avocado Green mattresses are very environmentally friendly.
-And they also have very similar constructions combining organic cotton covers, all-natural latex layers and recycled innerspring coils.
-However, the Saatva uses Talalay latex, and the Avocado uses Dunlop latex, which is not quite as soft, buoyant or durable as Talalay, but it tends to be less expensive.
+Both the Saatva Latex Hybrid and the Avocado Green mattresses are environmentally friendly and non-toxic.
+They also have similar constructions that combine organic cotton covers, all-natural latex and recycled innerspring coils.
+However, the Saatva uses Talalay latex while the Avocado uses Dunlop latex.
+Dunlop latex is not quite as soft, buoyant or durable as Talalay, but it tends to be less expensive.

-As to firmness, the Saatva Latex Hybrid comes in at a 7.5/10 for firmness, and the Avocado may be a smidge less firm at a 7/10.
-But the real difference comes in the Avocado offering a plush pillowtop version, which can best accommodate side sleepers who require more cushioning at their hips and shoulders.
-The Avocado is also less expensive than the Saatva Latex Hybrid.
+As for firmness, the Saatva Latex Hybrid comes in at a 7.5/10, and the Avocado is a smidge less firm at a 7/10.
+But the real difference comes in the Avocado offering a plush pillowtop version, which can better accommodate side sleepers who require more cushioning at their hips and shoulders.
+The Avocado has a lower price point than the Saatva Latex Hybrid.

 Check out our Saatva vs. Avocado Mattress Comparison to see how these two beds stack up.

-The Birch mattress is Helix’s eco-friendly offering in the hybrid category.
-Just like the Saatva Latex Hybrid, it has a medium-firm feel and incorporates wool, all-natural Talalay latex and organic cotton in its construction.
-However, we rank it as a 6.5 out of 10 on our firmness scale, so it is a bit softer than the Saatva.
+The Birch mattress is Helix Sleep’s eco-friendly offering in the hybrid category.
+Just like the Saatva Latex Hybrid, it incorporates wool, organic cotton, all-natural Talalay latex and pocketed coils in its construction.
+However, we rank it as a 6.5 out of 10 on our firmness scale, so it’s a bit softer than the Saatva Latex Hybrid.

-Still, it’s good for the same types of folks: the eco-conscious, those who like a responsive feel and sleep hot, as well as back, stomach and combination sleepers.
-For side sleepers in need of added pressure relief at the shoulders and hips, the Birch also comes with the optional plush mattress topper, and this addition makes it a little more expensive than the Saatva.
+Still, the Birch mattress is good for the same types of folks: the eco-conscious, those who like a responsive feel and sleep hot, as well as back, stomach and combination sleepers.
+For side sleepers in need of added pressure relief at the shoulders and hips, the Birch also comes with the optional plush mattress topper, and this addition makes it a bit better for side sleepers than the Saatva Latex Hybrid.